Tuscoco/Tuscoco/README.md

 ###

-<h4 align="center">I'm a first-year computer science student at the Pontifical Catholic University of Minas Gerais.</h4>
+<h4 align="center">I'm a computer science student at the Pontifical Catholic University of Minas Gerais.</h4>

 ###